plone/plone.restapi-angular/README.md

   ],
 ...
 ```
-And in `app.component.ts`, you will need to register it for traversal that way:
+And in `app.component.ts`, you will need to register it for traversal this way:

 ```javascript
 ...